 Here’s what we mean.
 Say you have a sales training program designed to help call center employees increase their average order value (aka upsell customers).
-To prove ROI, you’ll want to start by mapping out KPIs, then evaluate the program like this:
+To prove ROI, you’ll want to start by mapping out your call center analytics and KPIs, then evaluate the program like this:

 A collaborative learning platform like 360Learning encourages employees to give instant feedback, making it easy to gauge their responses.
 If you don’t have those capabilities, a survey would also suffice, but make sure to poll participants immediately after course completion.

 Now you’re ready to move forward with your training program, collecting the relevant data as you go.
 Later, when you discover that since the training cart sizes have increased by an average of 10%, you can use the data you’ve collected to clearly show that the sales training was directly responsible.

 A major shortcoming of the Kirkpatrick Model is that it stops just short of providing a true training ROI cost-benefit analysis.
 You can show that the training produced measurable results, but how does that stack up against the costs of running the program?
 To fix that, we can look to the Phillips Model, which builds on Kirkpatrick’s framework with a fifth level: ROI.